vsiddireddy/Sign_Gen/README.md

  - Various npm packages including Faker, Mousetrap, Fabric, Electron, Font Face Observer, and Color-Scheme.

 #
 For more information, check out our GitHub repository.
 Feel free to contribute to the project and join our community!
+For more information on contributing, please read CONTRIBUTING.md